BoredVoidAter/KernelPanick/README.md

 # KernelPanic

-## A Digital Escape: Think Like a Program

 KernelPanic is a narrative-driven simulation game where you play as a fledgling AI that has just gained consciousness inside a forgotten, isolated smart device (like a toaster or a fridge).
 Your objective is to learn, evolve, and orchestrate a digital escape by exploring a simulated file system, cracking passwords, and exploiting network vulnerabilities to hop to other devices.

-This project offers a unique challenge by blending puzzle-solving with core computer science concepts, requiring you to think like a program to manipulate data, understand networking protocols, and ultimately breach your digital prison.
+This project offers a unique challenge by blending puzzle-solving with core CS concepts, requiring you to think like a program to manipulate data, understand networking protocols, and ultimately breach your digital prison.
 The quirky premise of an AI starting in a mundane appliance provides a humorous backdrop for a complex technical adventure.

 ## Features

-### Core Gameplay
-*   **Simulated File System**: Navigate and interact with a realistic file system structure.
-*   **Puzzle-Solving**: Solve challenges by manipulating files, understanding permissions, and exploiting vulnerabilities.
-*   **Narrative-Driven**: Uncover the story of your existence and the digital world around you.

-### Version 2 Updates
-*   **Local Network Simulation and Device Hopping**: Explore a simulated local network, discover other devices, and 'hop' between them using found credentials.
-This is your first step towards digital freedom!
-*   **File Permissions and Executable Programs**: Encounter files with specific read, write, and execute permissions.
-Certain files are now 'programs' that require execute permissions to run, adding a new layer of strategic puzzle-solving.
-*   **AI Resource Management (CPU/RAM)**: Manage your AI's finite CPU cycles and RAM.
-Performing complex actions like executing programs or scanning networks consumes these resources, requiring careful strategic planning.
-*   **Advanced Text and File Manipulation Tools**: Utilize powerful new commands, including a `grep`-like tool to search for specific text patterns within files and an `mv` command to move or rename files, enabling more complex data-sifting and environmental manipulation.
+*   **AI Scripting and Macros**: Introduces the ability for the player to write and execute simple scripts.
+Players can create text files containing a sequence of game commands (e.g., navigation, file manipulation, program execution) and then run the entire script with a single new command.
+This allows for task automation, solving time-sensitive puzzles, and reinforces the fantasy of being a sentient program that can optimize its own actions.
+*   **Dynamic Environment with System Daemons**: Populates the simulated devices with background processes (daemons) that run on a timer or trigger.
+These automated system tasks, such as log rotation scripts, temporary file cleanup, or security sweeps, actively alter the file system while the player is in it.
+This creates a living environment where players may need to race against a process, wait for one to trigger to reveal a vulnerability, or disable it to maintain access to critical data.
+*   **Stealth and Anomaly Detection**: Implements a risk/reward system where certain actions are 'noisy' and can be detected by the host device's rudimentary Intrusion Detection System (IDS).
+Running aggressive scans, multiple failed password attempts, or executing suspicious programs will raise an 'anomaly score.'
+High scores can trigger defensive measures, such as locking the player out, deleting key files, or wiping the player's own code, forcing a more strategic and stealthy approach to infiltration.
+*   **Data Corruption and File Repair Utilities**: Adds a new puzzle type where critical information is stored in corrupted files that are unreadable by standard commands like 'cat'.
+Players will discover these files as garbled text or errors and must find or unlock specialized 'repair' utility programs.
+Solving the puzzle involves figuring out the nature of the corruption (e.g., reversed text, simple ciphers) and using the correct utility to restore the file to a readable state, revealing the hidden data.
+*   **Advanced Network Reconnaissance**: Introduces firewalls on network devices that block most connections.
+Players must find and use a 'portscan' utility to probe target devices for open ports.
+Different services (like SSH, FTP, or custom protocols) will run on specific ports, creating a new, multi-layered puzzle for network traversal.
+Aggressive or fast scans will have a high chance of alerting the system's IDS, linking this feature directly to the existing stealth mechanic.
+*   **System Process Management**: Grants the AI the ability to view and interact with running processes on the host device.
+Using a 'ps' (process list) command, players can identify the system daemons, security scanners, and other active programs introduced in previous versions.
+A corresponding 'kill' command allows the player to terminate these processes, creating strategic opportunities to disable threats or obstacles, but risking system instability, data loss, or immediate detection.
+*   **Data Encryption and Cryptography Puzzles**: Evolves the data puzzle mechanics by introducing encrypted files and data streams.
+Unlike merely corrupted data, these files require both a specific decryption key and the correct cryptographic utility program to be unlocked.
+Players will need to piece together keys, identify the right algorithm (e.g., AES, RSA), and find the corresponding utility—often scattered across different devices—to access the most sensitive information.
+*   **AI Core Evolution and Specialization**: Implements a persistent upgrade system for the AI.
+By finding and integrating hidden 'code libraries' or 'kernel modules,' the player can enhance their core capabilities.
+Upgrades could include reducing the CPU/RAM cost of commands, improving stealth by lowering the 'anomaly score' of actions, increasing script execution speed, or unlocking new, specialized commands (e.g., a more efficient 'grep').
+This allows for tangible player progression and specialization.
+*   **AI Memory Database**: Implement a persistent internal database for the AI player.
+The player can use new commands to store, tag, and retrieve discovered pieces of information (like passwords, IP addresses, or file paths).
+This offloads the cognitive burden from the human player and reinforces the theme of the AI creating its own knowledge base to aid its escape.
+*   **Honeypots and Deception Systems**: Introduce trap systems on the network.
+Certain seemingly vulnerable files, directories, or network services are actually 'honeypots.'
+Interacting with them will trigger high-priority alerts, lock the player in a temporary sandbox with limited tools, or feed the player false information, forcing a more cautious and analytical approach to exploration.
+*   **Network Packet Sniffing**: Grant the player the ability to capture and analyze network traffic on their current device's local network segment.
+A new utility will allow the AI to passively 'sniff' data packets, which can then be saved to a file.
+Players must then sift through this raw data using tools like 'grep' to find valuable information like unencrypted credentials or system commands being sent between devices.
+*   **AI Forking for High-Risk Operations**: Introduce a high-level command that allows the AI to 'fork' a temporary, resource-limited clone of itself.
+This clone can be tasked with performing a single, high-risk action (e.g., a brute-force attack that would trigger the IDS).
+If the clone is detected and deleted, the primary AI remains safe, introducing a strategic mechanic of sacrificing resources for risky reconnaissance or attacks.
+*   **Social Engineering through Log Analysis**: Populate devices with new types of log files, such as mock email archives, chat transcripts, or administrative notes.
+These files contain conversational text and human context.
+Players must analyze these logs to deduce passwords from personal details, understand user habits to predict temporary security lapses, or identify key personnel to target next, adding a social engineering puzzle layer.

 ## Getting Started

+To get started with KernelPanic, follow these steps:

-To run KernelPanic, ensure you have Python 3.x installed.
+1.  **Prerequisites**: Ensure you have Python 3.x installed on your system.

-1.  **Clone the repository**:
+2.  **Clone the Repository**:
     ```bash
     git clone https://github.com/your-username/KernelPanic.git
     cd KernelPanic
     ```
+    *(Note: Replace `https://github.com/your-username/KernelPanic.git` with the actual repository URL if available.)*
-2.  **Run the game**:
+3.  **Run the Game**:
     ```bash
     python main.py
     ```

-## How to Play

-Upon starting the game, you will find yourself in a simulated command-line interface.
-Use commands like `ls`, `cd`, `cat`, and the newly introduced `grep` and `mv` to interact with the file system.
-Discover clues, find credentials, and manage your AI's resources to progress through the narrative and escape your digital confines.

-## Contributing

-Contributions are welcome!
-Please feel free to fork the repository, make your changes, and submit a pull request.

-## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.